Whispres/NN-chatbot-wiki/creds.properties-example.md

 ## Twitch
 #### Twitch Username
-The username given to your bot on its Discord account.
+The username given to the bot on its Discord account.
 ```
 twitch.user.name=MyCreativeBotUsernameHere
 ```